Ever feel frustrated by the signals you’re giving off to somebody that they’re just not picking up?

 Teach your sales reps to build empathy by always looking to define the problem they’re solving for customers.
 Encourage them to “become” that person, and really get into the thoughts and feelings they’re experiencing when they contact a salesperson.

-Help them to do this by asking themselves questions like:
+Help them to do this by asking themselves open-ended questions like:

 - How would this person feel?